folio-org/ui-courses/doc/testing-with-cypress.md

 ## Introduction

-In summer of 2020, as it became apparent that automated UI tests would be required for [FOLIO](https://www.folio.org/)'s [Course Reserves module](https://github.com/folio-org/ui-courses), there was an opportunity to reassess how we go about testing in the world of Stripes (FOLIO's UI toolkit).
+In summer of 2020, as it became apparent that automated UI tests would be required for [FOLIO](https://www.folio.org/)'s [Course Reserves module `ui-courses`](https://github.com/folio-org/ui-courses), there was an opportunity to reassess how we go about testing in the world of Stripes (FOLIO's UI toolkit).

 Previously, testing had taken two separate tracks: the use of [NightmareJS](http://www.nightmarejs.org/) to automate end-to-end testing for integration tests; and of [BigTest](https://bigtestjs.io/), including its mocking facilities, to create unit tests that do not require a FOLIO backend to be available.
 So UI modules have Nightmare-based integration tests, some have BigTest-based unit-tests and some have both.
 Both NightmareJS and BigTest are rather elderly, and not well supported.
 Almost all UI modules' tests are flaky, due largely to deficiencies in the Nightmare and BigTest libraries that they are based on.
 As a result, UI test maintenance is a major resource sink in the FOLIO project.